-Josetta has been practising Ashtanga for 16 years and is a qualified teacher with 10 years teaching experience, accredited by the British Wheel of Yoga and on the Register of Exercise Professionals (REPS).
+Josetta has been practising Ashtanga since 2001 and qualified to teach with the British Wheel of Yoga in 2010, they are also on the Register of Exercise Professionals (REPS).
 They have been lucky enough to study under some of the top international teachers; Manju Jois (son of Pattabhis Jois, who founded and developed Ashtanga), Nancy Gilgoff and Ryan Spielman http://www.trueryan.com/.

 Josetta has taught and practiced in Mexico, Goa, Berlin, Cornwall, Brighton and London.
 They hold a British Wheel of Yoga Diploma so is fully qualified and insured to teach generic yoga posture classes as well as Ashtanga yoga (see here for more on different yoga styles).
-They have completed Primary Adjustment courses with Manju Jois, Nancy Gilgoff and Ryan Spielman.
-She has also completed several post diploma courses ranging from teaching athletes and sports people to teaching people with ME/Chronic Fatigue Syndrome.
+They have completed Primary and Secondary Adjustment courses with Manju Jois, Nancy Gilgoff and Ryan Spielman.
+They also completed several post diploma courses ranging from teaching athletes and sports people to teaching people with ME/Chronic Fatigue Syndrome.

-She is dedicated to equalities and inclusion and runs regular classes for marginalised groups for instance, on NHS mental health wards and in their weekly Low Cost Queer and Trans Yoga.
-She is particularly interested in teaching yoga to individuals and communities that find it hard to access mainstream yoga studios and gyms.
-They see yoga as a tool for better mental and physical health and believes that everyone can benefit with the right support and guidance.
+They are dedicated to equalities and inclusion and run regular classes for marginalised groups for instance, on NHS mental health wards and Queer and Trans Yoga classes.
+They are particularly interested in teaching yoga to individuals and communities that find it hard to access mainstream yoga studios and gyms.
+They see yoga as a tool for better mental and physical health and believe that everyone can benefit with the right support and guidance.

-She specialises in beginners and improvers classes as well as one-to-ones.
-She comes with a portfolio of recommendations (for a sample see her testimonies page here), and is known as an approachable and supportive teacher.
+they specialise in beginners and improvers classes as well as one-to-ones.
+They come with a portfolio of recommendations (for a sample see their testimonies page here), and is known as an approachable and supportive teacher.

 “I have trained all over the world, but teach in London and Brighton.
 I live in Brighton but commute to London to teach on mental health wards and see private clients.
 I tailor my classes to suit each student, whether it is Ashtanga, more gentle yoga or chair yoga for people with dementia, serious mental health issues or physical health problems.
 Ashtanga is for people who want to have a strong supple body as well as positive mental health as it calms and balances the mind.
 I just love to share this amazing practice!”